AnalyticsCLI Privacy Policy

 6. Account registration, sign-in, and tenant administration

-If you create or use a AnalyticsCLI account, we process account and authentication data such as your email address, authentication identifiers, tenant membership, verification state, and account-related activity needed to provide access to the service.
+If you create or use an AnalyticsCLI account, we process account and authentication data such as your email address, authentication identifiers, tenant membership, verification state, and account-related activity needed to provide access to the service.

 Legal basis: Article 6(1)(b) GDPR for the provision of the requested service and Article 6(1)(f) GDPR for account security and fraud prevention.